 - 2.1 The gas boilers at the Civic Centre are 42 years old and well past their estimated life span. - 2.2 A consultant was engaged during late 2020 to carry out a feasibility study regarding the most appropriate replacement option bearing in mind Merton's climate emergency declaration and its wish to move away from gas as a means of heating its buildings. - 2.3 It was concluded that the best option, in terms of reduction in carbon emissions and flexibility in use was the abandonment of the gas fired boilers and replacement with a Variable Refrigerant Flow (VRF) system.
 This will enable heating in the winter and comfort cooling in the summer.
-Computer simulation indicated there will be little impact in terms of carbon emissions in having cooling in the summer where there is currently none. - 2.4 In 21/22 the Council was successful in obtaining a £3,136,593 grant under the government's decarbonisation programme to replace the boilers with a VRF system.
-A condition of the grant is that the Council provides the funds equivalent to the like for like replacement of the gas boilers, equating to £1,061,982. - 2.5 A building services consultant, Butler & Young, was engaged following an open tender exercise in early 2023 to design the new system and act as project manager for the works. - 2.6 This procurement will provide a contractor to install the designed system to the required specification within the timeframe of the grant funding. - 2.7 Further work identified to tie into this project, but funded via separate funding streams are: - replacing the current T5 lighting system with a modern LED system across a number of floors of the Civic - upgrading the aging electrical switchgear and provision of a new substation for the increase in electrical power required to run the VRF system. - 2.8 The current electrical switchgear is aged and requires replacement and funds have been set aside for this work in 23/24 and 24/25.
+Computer simulation indicated there will be little impact in terms of carbon emissions in having cooling in the summer where there is currently none. - In 21/22 the Council was successful in obtaining a £3,136,593 grant under the government's decarbonisation programme to replace the boilers with a VRF system.
+A condition of the grant is that the Council provides the funds equivalent to the like for like replacement of the gas boilers, equating to £1,061,982. - 2.5 A building services consultant, Butler & Young, was engaged following an open tender exercise in early 2023 to design the new system and act as project manager for the works. - 2.6 This procurement will provide a contractor to install the designed system to the required specification within the timeframe of the grant funding. - 2.7 The current electrical switchgear is aged and requires replacement and funds have been set aside for this work in 23/24 and 24/25.
 Due to the amount of electrical works associated with the new VRF system, these works are best undertaken at the same time.
 It will likely mean the power to the Civic will need to be turned off while UKPNs new supply is energised.
-This shutdown

-- will be kept to a minimum, with exact details developed with UKPNs, B&Y and the successful contractor. - 2.9 There is the possibility of road closures associated with the delivery of the works; for the new electrical supply into the Civic and for cranage of redundant plant from the 2nd floor roof, although it may be possible to use the car park for the latter.
-Any road or lane closures will be agreed with TfL.
+This shutdown will be kept to a minimum, with exact details developed with UKPNs, B&Y and the successful contractor. - 2.8 There is the possibility of road closures associated with the delivery of the works; for the new electrical supply into the Civic and for cranage of redundant plant from the 2nd floor roof, although it may be possible to use the car park for the latter.
+Any road or lane closures will be agreed with TfL. - 2.9 Value engineering has identified a number of savings, such as not carrying out works to areas with existing air conditioning, minimising works to existing ventilation, retaining a centralised hot water system, leaving old plant and equipment in situ where the area is not needed for new plant and equipment and removing the lighting replacement works - 2.10 The value engineering fell short of what was originally expected, due to the way the preferred bidder built up its costs, an aged electrical system where minimising replacement works as part of this scheme is likely to cause issues during install and fewer builders works savings due to phasing of the works.